 CHARGE Interviews Mark Coyle as part of Energy Branding Week

 We are excited to sponsor the upcoming CHARGE Energy Branding week and as part of our involvement with the digital event CHARGE recently interviewed CMO Mark Coyle to discuss how energy leaders can meet the needs of competition today and transition towards a digital energy future.
-We’ve shared the article, which you can read below, or you can visit their website by clicking here.
+We’ve shared the article, which you can read below.

 As we approach CHARGE Energy Branding Week North America (March 22-26), we’ve been asking our top speakers and partners to reveal their approach to branding in energy.

 In this article, we speak to Mark Coyle, the Chief Marketing Officer for ESG.
 Mark has lead ESG’s formation of a practical, innovative strategy to empower energy leaders globally in their journey to deliver cleaner, smart and flexible energy.
 Mark notes that energy marketers face significant demands as they meet the needs of competition today and transition towards a more digital energy future.

 As CMO, his focus is to ensure that ESG is at the leading edge of providing proactive, adaptive, and scalable solutions that combine innovation, consumer trust, benefit and empowerment for all parties.

 Mark will be speaking on Tuesday, March 23 (09:35 till 10:15 CT) ahead of a key panel session where he will set the scene describing the four key drivers shaping future energy and how new platform models unleash agility and innovation to lead competitively.

 The interviewer, Dr Fridrik Larsen, is the founder of CHARGE Energy Branding.

 What do you think are the main challenges for energy companies regarding branding and communication?